 In addition, once users have a password they like, it’s tempting to use it across accounts and devices.
 This just increases the amount of damage a hacker can do once they have access to a single password.

-It’s clear that password policies need to be revisited and companies need to take action by actively monitor for any indications of account compromise.
+It’s clear that password policies need to be revisited and companies need to take action by actively monitoring for any indications of account compromise.
 Fortunately, there is a very straightforward way to do this: by screening passwords against a blacklist of weak and already compromised passwords on an ongoing basis.

 So how do organizations create or find such a list?
-Even a quick google search will turn out many public lists of compromised passwords.
+Even a quick Google search will turn out many public lists of compromised passwords.
 The main issue with static lists, however, is that they don’t respond to the breaches that are happening daily—even hourly—and they don’t reflect any details that could mean increased danger for your company.

 A dynamic, constantly updated process like Enzoic’s screening solution allows you to check credentials against a massive ever-evolving database.
 They pull data from all corners of the web, from lists exposed in data breaches to entire cracking dictionaries, and the database is updated multiple times every day.